ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Showers and thunderstorms before 3am, then a slight chance of showers and thunderstorms between 3am and 5am.
+         <h3>Tonight</h3>Showers and thunderstorms before 4am.
 Mostly cloudy.
+Low around 51, with temperatures rising to around 55 overnight.
+South
-         Low around 50, with temperatures rising to around 52 overnight.
-South wind 10 to 28 mph, with gusts as high as 45 mph.
+         wind 9 to 18 mph, with gusts as high as 38 mph.
 Chance of precipitation is 100%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">